ivan-zapreev/SR2JLIB/README.md

 **SR2JLIB** is a Netbeans project supplying a Java library for grammar-guided *Symbolic Regression* (**SR**) [Koza93], powered by *Genetic Programming* (**GP**) [Koz94, WHM+97], and more specifically *Grammar-Guided Genetic Programming* (**GGGP**) [GCA+08].

 The approach realized in this library differs from standard GP in that the population is placed on a 2D grid.
-The latter defines habitat for the individuals which are reproducing in parallel and thus there is no notion of staging.
-The reproduction process is ensured by multiple parallel threads randomly choosing individuals from the current population and allowing them to reproduce trying to settle in the pre-defined neighborhood of their ancestor.
+The latter defines a habitat for the individuals which are reproducing in parallel and thus there is no notion of staging.
+The reproduction process is ensured by multiple parallel threads randomly choosing individuals from the current population and allowing them to reproduce trying to settle the offsprings in the pre-defined neighborhood of their ancestors.
 Each time a new individual is created it is attempted to be placed in the neighboring cells based on tournament or probabilistic tournament selection.

 It is important to note that one can also limit the life-time of an individual.
-This is done by defining the minimum and maximum number of reproductions, which are eventually influenced by individual's fitness.
+This is done by defining the minimum and maximum number of reproductions.
+The actual number of reproductions is then chosen based on the individual's fitness but within the pre-specified bounds.

 The realized GP procedure allows to fit (multi-dimensional) vector functions to data.
 SR can be done for vector function sub-components simultaneously or in parallel.
-The functions allowed by the library are arbitrary Java numeric expressions and allow using conditional operator:
+The functions allowed by the library are arbitrary Java numeric expressions and allow using conditional expressions of the form:

 ```
  <boolean expression> ? <numeric expression> : <numeric expression>
 ```

-Moreover, numeric expressions allow for using any of the `java.lang.Math` class function primitives.
+Moreover, numeric expressions allow for using any of the java.lang.Math class function primitives.
 Our strong believe is that cross over operation when breeding function mostly makes little sense.
-Therefore the only genetic operations supported are mutations which can be of two types:
+Therefore, the only genetic operations supported are mutations which can be of the next two types:

- 1. Mutating an existing expression into a complete new expression
+ 1. Mutating an existing expression into a completely new one of the same type;
- 2. Mutating the given function into another function with the same arity and keeping the function arguments as is.
+ 2. Mutating the given function into another function with the same arity and with the same arguments;

 Another feature of the library is that it allows for *Just In Time* compilation (**JIT**) of the individuals in a form java classes and dynamic loading thereof into **JVM**.
-The latter allows one to easily compute fitness from Java code using the library or use *Java Native Interface* (**JNI**) in order to compute fitness from, e.g., C or C++ code.
+The latter is done seamlessly for the library's user and allows one to compute individual's fitness from Java code or using *Java Native Interface* (**JNI**) in order to compute fitness from, e.g., C or C++ code.

-Last but bit least is that the grammar provided for building expressions is probabilistic, each grammatical expression can be given a weight that defines its likelihood to be chosen when choosing expressions of the given type at random.
+Last but not least, is that the grammar provided for building expressions is probabilistic, each grammatical expression can be given a weight that defines its likelihood to be taken when choosing between expressions of the same type.

 #Using software

 Using software requires Netbeans IDE 8.2 or later and JDK v1.8 or later.
-Example projects of using the library are provided by:
+Sample projects using the library are provided by:

 1. <https://github.com/ivan-zapreev/SR2JLIB_EX>
 2. <https://github.com/ivan-zapreev/SCOTS2SR>

 The former is a Java-only project giving a basic example of how the library can be used, it contains multiple comments and is self-explanatory.
-The latter is a more involved JNI based project for symbolic fitting of SCOTSv2.0 <https://gitlab.lrz.de/matthias/SCOTSv0.2> BDD controllers [Run16].
-We also suggest taking a thorough look at the Java Doc of the library stores in the `./api/` folder of the project.
+The latter is a more involved **JNI** based project for symbolic fitting of SCOTSv2.0 <https://gitlab.lrz.de/matthias/SCOTSv0.2> BDD controllers [Run16].
+We also suggest taking a thorough look at the Java Doc of the library stored in the `./api/` folder of the project.

-It is a known issue with the the java8 JIT compiler that its caches can become full thus preventing further individuals compilation and thus proper functioning of the library.
+It is a known issue with the Java 8 **JIT** compiler that its caches can become full thus preventing further individuals' compilation and potentially preventing the library to function properly.
 Therefore, in case a JIT compilation is to be used, see the section on library interfaces further in the text, we suggest supplying java with the following command line arguments:

 ```
 -XX:InitialCodeCacheSize=1024m
 -XX:ReservedCodeCacheSize=2048m
 -XX:+UseCodeCacheFlushing
 ```
-These are to be provided to java in the application, which uses **SR2JLIB**.
+These are to be provided as `java` command line parameters of the application using **SR2JLIB**.
 If needed, the cache sizes can be increased even further.

 #Main concepts

-This section introduces the main concepts of the library.
+This section explains how the library can be used by specifying:

+1. The way the grammars are to be specified;
+2. The library interfaces to be used;
+3. The observers and listeners to be implemented;

 ##Grammar

-The `grammar` is defined as a set of new-line-separated grammar entries:
+The `grammar` is needed to define valid numeric and boolean expressions to be used as vector function components.
+It is defined as a set of new-line-separated grammar entries:

 ```
 <grammar> := <entry> | <grammar> \n <entry>